Immunity is a mainstream health concern thanks to COVID-19

-There is a type of omega-3 in plant foods like nuts and seeds.
-But your body must convert it before it can be used.
-It’s not an efficient process and you’ll need to eat far greater quantities to get the omega-3 fats you need.
+Omega-3 is also found in plant foods like nuts and seeds.
+But it’s a different type of omega-3 which your body must convert it before it can be used.
+And it’s not an efficient process.
+Your body requires far greater quantities of plant omega-3 to produce enough of the two essential omega-3 fats.

 Gut microbes and gut health have become hot topics in nutrition research.
 And we’re still learning.
 But we do know a huge proportion of your immune system is actually in your gut.

-Eating plenty of fibre feeds the good bacteria in your gut.
+Eating plenty of diverse sources of fibre feeds the good bacteria in your gut.
 In turn, they will help shape and regulate your immune system.

 Good sources are; vegetables, fruits, whole grains, nuts, seeds, pulses and beans.